 What would football be like without the NFL?
 What would baseball be without the MLB?
-What If Prize Money and Sponsorship were removed from sports?
+What If Prize Money and Sponsorships were completely removed from sports?
 What would happen to sports?
 That's what happened to music.

 The music industry is such an integral part of American society and virtually nobody knows anything about it or what has happened to it.
 The internet covers it up and lies about it.
 I have learned many things from being a professional musician looking to further my art and career in music.
 The article below is the most comprehensive and accurate information about the music industry which I acquired from highly experienced professional music attorneys, social media experts, musicians, and my own experience.